polkadot-js/polkadot-js.github.io/index.md

 <div class="grid colors"></div>

-- [{.apps/libs}](apps.libs.html) Libraries that help in the creation of applications and interfaces that communicate with running network clients.
-Includes general and API libraries.
-- [{.apps}](apps.html) User-facing applications that communicate with clients running on the network.
+- [{.apps}](/apps) User-facing applications that communicate with clients running on the network.
 Display the status, perform queries on clients, interact with running nodes.
 - [{.client}](client.html) An early and incomplete JavaScript implementation of a network client that can communicate with other clients on the network.
-- [{.client/libs}](client.libs.html) Libraries for networked clients and their interaction with other clients on the network.
-Includes communication, encoding and query-facing layers.

 ## {.welcome}